altocodenl/acweb/docs/terms-of-service.md

 ## Account Terms

 1. You are responsible for maintaining the security of your account and password.
 The Company cannot and will not be liable for any loss or damage from your failure to comply with this security obligation.
+2. You are responsible for all content posted and activity that occurs under your account.
+That includes content posted by others who either: (a) have access to your login credentials; or (b) have their own logins under your account.
+3. You must be a human.
+Accounts registered by “bots” or other automated methods are not permitted.
-2. You may not use the Services for the following purposes:
+4. You may not use the Services for the following purposes:
    * **Child exploitation, sexualization, or abuse**: We don’t tolerate any activities that create, disseminate, or otherwise cause child abuse.
 Keep away and stop.
 Just stop.
    * **Doxing**: If you are using Altocode products to share other peoples’ private personal information for the purposes of harassment, we don’t want anything to do with you.
    * **Infringing on intellectual property**: You can’t use Altocode's products to make or disseminate work that uses the intellectual property of others beyond the bounds of [fair use](https://www.copyright.gov/fair-use/more-info.html).